 You’re likely not the greatest small talk chat partner as an introvert.
 You’re more helpful on the recent office gossip, but not one for chit-chat.
-But having profound, thoughtful discussions rarely occurs during lunchtime or when you’re on a fast coffee break, so you’d do yourself a favour to prepare some tiny stories or anecdotes that you might share.
+But having profound, thoughtful discussions rarely occurs during lunchtime or when you’re on a fast coffee break, so you’d do yourself a favor to prepare some tiny stories or anecdotes that you might share.
 If you think they’re suitable, you can operate those into a discussion.

 Of course, these anecdotes need not be about yourself.
-Whenever you’re reading an interesting blog post or article, cash them by sharing them in the public; yes it works.
-Do not feel like you absolutely have to share anecdotes either–having prepared these anecdotes and stories gives you some security and some fall-back discussion topics when you feel you are struggling to keep the conversation going or you don’t really understand how to start a conversation.
+Whenever you’re reading an interesting blog post or article, cash them by sharing them with the public; yes it works.
+Do not feel like you absolutely have to share anecdotes either–having prepared these anecdotes and stories gives you some security and some fallback discussion topics when you feel you are struggling to keep the conversation going or you don’t really understand how to start a conversation.